 Gillard.
 A avowed atheist, who sees little need to mouth platitudes to the remaining truly religious people in the community.
 While Australia is nominally Christian, the vast majority never attend church.
 Julia Gillard also sees no need to be married, and has for a fair few years lived with her partner without benefit

 of wedlock.
 I like both attitudes.
 However I am disappointed this free thinking does not extend to support for the concept of (civil) marriage outside heterosexual couples.
-Labor has lesbian cabinet ministers.
+Labor has at least one lesbian cabinet minister.
 Surely the issue has been raised?
+For that matter, some of my friends are in threesomes, and consider themselves married.
+Why is that so bad?

 The Australian Electoral Commission keeps the electoral rolls and organises elections.
 The Federal election was announced today, Saturday 17 July, to be held on Saturday 21 August.
 That means the writ will be issued on Monday 19 July, which means you must be enrolled to vote by 8 p.m. on Monday.
 You must update electoral details by 8 p.m.
 Thursday 22 July.
 You must nominate as a candidate by noon the following Thursday, 29 July, and candidates will be declared 24 hours later.